-The Virginia Department of Health and the Town of Big Stone Gap conducted a source water assessment of the Big Cherry Reservoir during 2020.
-The Big Cherry Reservoir was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
-The assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern, and documentation of any known contamination.
+An updated source water assessment of the Pennington Gap water system was conducted in 2020 by the Virginia Department of Health.
+The Powell River was determined to be of high susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+The Assessment report consists of maps showing the source water assessment area, an inventory of known land use activities of concern.
 The report is available by contacting Mike Brindle at the phone number given elsewhere in this drinking water quality report.